 - Early American Newspapers (purchased by Wentworth & College of Liberal Arts)

 - Iter Bibliography (secondary source materials on Middle Ages & Renaissance time period 400-1700)

-- Literary Research Guide: An Annotated Listing of Reference Sources in English Literary Studies (Harner)
+- Literary Research Guide: An Annotated Listing of Reference Sources in English Literary Studies (Harner).
+Note: now open source.